 We absolutely love our Amazon Fire tablets for family travel.
 In fact, we’ve acquired a full “family set” over the years!
 Carrying our tablets lightens our load by cutting out some of the other entertainment (and edutainment) options we might otherwise bring, and you all know we prefer to pack light.
 For our family, our Amazon Fire tablets are the tickets to smooth long-haul flights and handling unexpected delays with our preschoolers.
-They were a total lifesaver during our cross-country road trips too, especially once we discovered so many awesome free Amazon Fire kids apps.
+They were a total lifesaver during our two cross-country road trips too, especially once we discovered so many awesome free Amazon Fire kids apps.

 - Do you like FREE content?
 Me too.
 There’s tons of it available in Amazon’s ecosystem.
 If you’re a US-based Prime member, you can stream or download any of the offerings for free to take on flights.
 On our recent trip to Europe, we discovered that there’s even a selection of Prime content available abroad (which seems to be a new feature).
 Your Prime membership also grants access to a great catalog of streaming and downloadable music natively on the Fire tablet (or through the Amazon Music app on your phone).
-Finally, there are the free apps.
+Finally, there are the free Amazon Fire apps for toddlers – keep reading for more on these!
 While there’s always been a good selection, the launch of Amazon Underground a few years ago has been a huge boon to Fire tablet owners, especially those with fickle kids!

 - Speaking of FREE, most public libraries allow you to borrow books on your Fire tablet or Kindle reader for free using Overdrive.
 We do this all the time, both at home and away.
 If a book isn’t available, you can even hop on the waitlist and have it automatically checked out.
 (If you don’t have an Amazon device, you can also access those books via the free Kindle Reading app.)